 The Right Kind of Sugar

-Stay away from high-fat, no-sugar diets if possible.
-Your body is made to run on glucose and if you attempt to stay away from natural sugars, you may wind up with an adrenaline addiction.
-Running off adrenaline may cause some desired weight loss initially, but it's important to know that over time, the corrosive adrenaline rushing through your body can easily burn out your adrenals and create and worsen other serious health conditions.
-Consequently, you may experience adrenal fatigue five to ten years after your attempt at a longer term low-carbohydrate diet.
-A lack of life-giving glucose in your diet can easily lead to an addiction to unhealthy sugars or an addiction to binge eating.
+It's best to stay away from high-fat, no-sugar diets.
+Your body is made to run on glucose, so if you attempt to stay away from natural sugars, you may wind up with an adrenaline addiction as the adrenaline compensates for the lack of glucose.
+Running off adrenaline may cause some desired weight loss initially, but over time, the corrosive adrenaline rushing through your body can burn out your adrenals and create and worsen other serious health conditions.
+Consequently, you may experience adrenal fatigue five to ten years after you attempt a longer-term, low-carbohydrate diet.
+If you are concerned about eating fruit, read my Fruit Fear article.

 Avoiding the Adrenaline Rush

-When it comes to breaking any kind of food addiction, it is important to incorporate leafy greens.
-Spinach and maché are two powerful leafy greens to try incorporating.
-Spinach can be an incredible addiction-fighting food when eaten on a daily basis.
+When you're healing any kind of food addiction, it's important to incorporate leafy greens daily, especially spinach and maché.
 If you want to stop an addiction to chocolate, the answer is not to cut out all sugars.
-Instead, bring in the sugars that will help your brain and body thrive— fruit sugars!
-Try bringing in dates, melons, mangos, bananas and other glucose-rich fruits that can actually support your brain and body.
+Instead, bring in glucose-rich foods and fruits that will help your brain and body thrive, including dates, melons, mangos, bananas.

 Healing Foods & Supplements

-Lowering the fat intake in your diet can be a supportive step when you are trying to stabilize your adrenals and neurotransmitter chemicals and flood your body with mineral and glucose rich foods.
-If you enjoy chicken or meat, try cutting down your animal protein consumption by half.
-If you eat a high-fat, plant-based diet, try lowering the total amount of fat you consume as well.
-These are just a few additional steps you may want to take to support optimal healing.
+Lowering your fat intake can also help stabilize your adrenals and neurotransmitters and allow your body to absorb more mineral- and glucose-rich foods.
+If you enjoy meat, try cutting your consumption in half.
+If you eat a high-fat, plant-based diet, try lowering the total amount of fat you consume.

 This item posted: 01-Mar-2017